Lecture 3: Data munging

 same question: “what is the average median earnings?”

-approach method result
+approach method mean side effect

-ignore NaN pandas default (.mean() skips NaN) same mean, full DataFrame
+ignore NaN pandas default (.mean() skips NaN) $42,290 preserves full DataFrame

 the damage shows in group comparisons